Collision Detection and Proximity Query Packages

 SWIFT++ operates by first computing a surface decomposition of the input models.
 The pieces are then grouped hierarchically using convex hulls.
 A pair of bounding volume hierarchies (BVHs) are tested using an improved Lin-Canny closest feature tracking algorithm.
 SWIFT++ uses the SWIFT core for the overlap test between convex pieces in the BVHs.

 V-COLLIDE is an n-body processor built on top of the RAPID system.
 Once your client program tells V-COLLIDE where all the models are in world space, V-COLLIDE performs a fast sweep-and-prune operation to decide which pairs of models are potentially in contact, and then for each potential contact pair it uses RAPID to determine true contact status.

-V-COLLIDE remembers where all the models are, and you can update some or all of the model placements by telling V-COLLIDE their new placements - RAPID makes incremental changes in the potential contact information with each placement modification.
+V-COLLIDE also works with polygon soups, and reports only contact status (but not distance).
+If you have many complex objects, many of which can bump into many of the other objects, then V-COLLIDE is probably the right choice.
 In addition to updating the models' positions, the client program can also add or delete models from the collection being managed by the V-COLLIDE collision detection engine.
+V-COLLIDE also supports multiple independent collision detection engines.

 This material is presented to ensure timely dissemination of scholarly and technical work.
 Copyright and all rights therein are retained by authors or by other copyright holders.
 All persons copying this information are expected to adhere to the terms and constraints invoked by each author's copyright.
 In most cases, these works may not be reposted without the explicit permission of the copyright holder.